Rahulsingh190792/SSPackage/README.md

 ### Plugins

 SSPackage is currently not extended with plugins but we might come up with few extended plugins in future.
-Though we done have any plugins still few changes can be made by the user.
+Though we do not have any plugins still few changes can be made by the user.
 The changes needs to be made on properties.configuration file

 | Keys | Meaning | Default Key |
 | ------ | ------ | ------ |